panchomb/ie-exercise-3/modules/kubernetes-configuration/extension/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `extensionType`

+Type of the Extension, of which this resource is an instance of.
+It must be one of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.
+- Required: Yes
+- Type: string

 ### Parameter: `fluxConfigurations`

 A list of flux configuraitons.
 - Required: No
 - Type: array
 - Default: `[]`